News

 The eVisas page has been updated to include:

-• Updated resources and support section.
+• updated resources and support section

-• Questions and answers which answered on the day of the webinar.
+• questions and answers which answered on the day of the webinar

-• An acronym buster.
+• an acronym buster

-• Updates to key points including what to do now that BRPs are no longer being issued.
+• updates to key points including what to do now that BRPs are no longer being issued.

 We are continuing to work with the Home Office to answer outstanding questions form the day, such as those related to sponsorship.
 A further update to the Q&A will follow.

-Take away points from the session include:
+Take away points from the session included:

 • Individuals that have a BRP that expires by 31 December 2024 will need to create a UKVI account.
 This will enable them to access their eVisa and prove they have the right to work in the UK.